 Last Friday was not a good one for residents near Mayflower, Arkansas.
 An Exxon Mobile (NYSE:XOM) pipeline carrying heavy oil from Illinois to the U.S. Gulf Coast ruptured, spilling thousands of barrels of oil.
-Exxon has since shut the 96,000 barrel-per-day Pegasus pipeline and cleanup has begun, but this spill could end up having a lasting impact on more than just Mayflower?s residents.
+Exxon has since shut the 96,000 barrel-per-day Pegasus pipeline and cleanup has begun, but this spill could end up having a lasting impact on more than just Mayflower’s residents.
+Impact on Canadian companies Flowing through the Pegasus pipeline was heavy Canadian crude oil.
+This is the stuff produced by the likes of Suncor Energy (TSX:SU) and Imperial Oil (TSX:IMO).
+Canadian crude oil pricing has been under…

 To keep reading, enter your email address or login below.